© Tom Humpage

 Tennis

-Tennis is a great way to get the legs moving and to enjoy the sunny summertime weather.
-You can play a friendly game or have a lesson, whatever you choose to do it is a great way to have fun with friends and family.
+Tennis is a great way to get the legs moving and to enjoy the sunny summer weather.
+You can play a friendly game or have a lesson, whatever you choose to do it's a great way to have fun with friends and family.
 Open during the summer season there are tennis courts and training walls in Les Arcs.
 Lessons are usually available in groups or privately.
-Perfect as a family outing you can hire a court and when tiredness hits you can enjoy some refreshments and snacks at the tennis club or cafe.
+Perfect as a family outing you can hire a court and when tiredness hits you can enjoy some refreshments and snacks at the tennis club or café.

 Badminton